 We should first point out that all pets travelling with you should be microchipped, vaccinated for diseases such as rabies, treated for tapeworm and must have the necessary documentation.
-For details see the DEFRA website.
+For details see the UK Government website.
 Travel insurance for your dog is also essential to cover expenses should he or she get ill while you are away.

 For the most part, dogs travelling in Europe are absolutely fine, so long as recommendations for their health and safety are followed, but occasionally things don’t quite go to plan and you find yourself with a poorly pet.
 Here’s what to do should such an unfortunate event arise: